 - Find activities your child likes.
 For instance, if your child is artistically inclined, go on a nature hike to collect leaves and rocks that your child can use to make a collage.
 If your child likes to climb, head for the nearest neighborhood jungle gym or climbing wall.
 If your child likes to read, then walk or bike to the neighborhood library for a book.

-Weight-loss surgery in adolescents is uncommon.
-But your doctor might recommend this surgery if your child's weight poses a greater health threat than do the potential risks of surgery.
+Your doctor might recommend this surgery if your child's weight poses a greater health threat than do the potential risks of surgery.
 It's important that a child being considered for weight-loss surgery meet with a team of pediatric specialists, including a pediatric endocrinologist, psychologist and dietitian.

 Weight-loss surgery isn't a miracle cure.
 It doesn't guarantee that an adolescent will lose all of his or her excess weight or be able to keep it off long term.
 And surgery doesn't replace the need for a healthy diet and regular physical activity.